 » CPS2 Arcade Ripping with Kawaks

 The title says it all!
 In this tutorial I'll show you how to rip sprites with this cool multi-arcade emulator.
 But while Kawaks is a multi-arcade emulator, but it doesn't play all games.
 It plays games from three arcade platforms:

 This tutorial will focus on a CPS2 game, though the methods for CPS1 and CPS2 are identical.
 Neo-Geo ripping is pretty similar too.

 NOTE: THIS TUTORIAL CONTAINS SOME LARGE IMAGES ; CLICK THEM TO SEE THE FULL-SIZED VERSION.

 Under the "Driver" column will tell you the name of the file you need.
 So, if you want Art of Fighting, for example, go to Google, search aof.zip, and see if you can't find a download.
-Then download the .zip (DO NOT UNZIP IT) and move it to the Kawaks/roms/ folder and place it in the appropriate sub-folder (neogeo, cps1, or cps2).
+Then download the .zip (don't unzip it) and move it to the Kawaks/roms/ folder and place it in the appropriate sub-folder (neogeo, cps1, or cps2).
 Then, go back to Kawaks, and double click the name to load it.
 If you can't get past this step, I'd recommend seeking help elsewhere; this is just a sprite ripping tutorial so please don't send me questions about basic emulation.